Sonny Corinthos

 Sonny Corinthos is a fictional character on the ABC soap opera General Hospital.
 Maurice Benard has played the role of the manic depressive mob kingpin, living in Port Charles, since the character's storyline originated on August 13, 1993.
-Sonny is also known for supercouple pairings with Brenda Barrett and Carly Benson.
+Sonny is also known for supercouple pairings with Brenda Barrett and Carly Corinthos.
 Since joining the show, he has become a central character, with many storylines focusing on his family, friends, and criminal enterprise.